 Social topics

-How much language use is actually on social topics – Human conversational behavior revisited
+How much conversation content is actually social – Human conversational behaviour revisited

 Pre-registration available here!